 I’m interested.
 What next?

-If you are interested, you respond to the school via the system and arrange to find out more, probably through a telephone call.
+If you are interested, you arrange to find out more, probably through a telephone call.
 You may want to visit the school.
 If both you and the school are still interested, you will go through the school’s normal process, which may include an informal interview.

 There is no obligation to accept a position that doesn’t meet your skills or interests.
 All we ask is that you reply to every invitation from a school, either asking for more information or telling them that you would like to decline.

 Our resources section gives you more hints and tips on how to be an effective governor.

 Please note: Volunteers who accept a governor role will need an Enhanced Disclosure and Barring Service (DBS) check.
 This normally will be arranged by the school or trust.